-- designing effective learning and teaching in maths, the main focus being building the foundations of early number sense concepts.
+- Designing effective learning and teaching in maths, the main focus being building the foundations of early number sense concepts.

-Participants will work deeply on one area of maths, drawing in the associated pedagogy, and activities will include lesson analysis and lesson design.
-This programme will take place across the equivalent of four days.
+This will include drawing in the associated pedagogies, and activities will include lesson analysis and lesson design.
+This programme will take place across the four sessions.